YifeiDing-UCR/YifeiDing-UCR.github.io/_pages/about.md

 # Welcome!

-I am a Ph.D. candidate in Economics at the University of California, Riverside, with six years of research experience ranging from empirical studies during my master's program to advanced work in machine learning and econometric theory during my doctorate.
+I am a Ph.D. candidate in Economics at the University of California, Riverside, with six years of research experience ranging from empirical studies during my master's program to exploring machine learning and econometric theory during my doctorate.

 My research has reinforced my strong belief that integrating machine learning with econometric theory will transform the research paradigm in causal inference, providing empirical researchers with powerful tools to explore causal relationships more intelligently and effectively.